Financial Aid Information and Processes

 FAFSA Verification Process

 The U.S. Department of Education will flag some students’ FAFSAs for a review process called ‘verification.’
 Verification is a mandatory review process where a financial aid administrator makes sure that your FAFSA was filled out correctly.
-If your FAFSA is selected for verification, a financial aid representative will email you directions on how to verify the income section(s) of your FAFSA and will ask you to fill out and return a Verification Worksheet.
+If your FAFSA is selected for verification, a verification worksheet and additional items (if needed) will show in the financial aid document section of HIS.
+Additionally, a financial aid representative will email you with directions on what documentation is needed to complete the verification process, and how to submit it.
 If you are unsure of whether or not you are selected for verification, you can check your FAFSA Summary Submission upon completion of your FAFSA.
 This report will let you know if you need to submit additional documentation to our office.
-The Office of Financial Aid will not provide financial aid offers for current students until the verification process is completed.
+The Office of Financial Assistance may not provide financial aid offers for current students until the verification process is completed.

-Impacts of Enrollment Changes
+Enrollment Changes

 When a course is dropped, it disappears off of the student’s transcript and course schedule.
 Dropping a course will impact both billing and the amount of financial aid you qualify for.
 It is important to consult with the Office of Scholarships & Financial Assistance before you drop a class, if your enrollment level will change (ex: from full-time to half-time or from half-time to less than half-time).